 Each year when Ramadan arrives, activities in Dubai immediately switch into low gear.
 Work hours are shortened to 6 hours per day, most food and beverage establishments serve takeaway orders only or open nearer to sunset when it is time to break one’s fast (iftar), daytime sporting activities cease and a general calm blankets the city as devout Muslims focus on worshipping and maintaining their fast.
 Mosques and prayer rooms experience an upsurge in attendees as religious observance reaches its peak.
 Many people tend to dress more conservatively in keeping with Islamic teachings and local customs.

 Music in public venues and shopping centres is replaced with Quran recitations, and no concerts or festivals are held during Ramadan.
 Fewer beachgoers line the shores as people observe the holiest month of the year while night owls are awakened to take in Ramadan celebrations that come to life in most of the city’s hotels, cafes, restaurants and shopping malls.
 Although the city remains calm throughout the day, at night it suddenly bursts back to life.
-Drinking establishments are not permitted to serve liquor until after nightfall, but nightclubs remain closed throughout the month.
+Drinking establishments are not permitted to serve liquor until after nightfall.

 One must be mindful that the majority of the public is observing the fast during Ramadan.
 Therefore, avoid doing the above mentioned activities in respectful consideration of local practices and traditions.
 It also keeps you out of trouble with the law!